Codecademy/docs/content/javascript/concepts/dates/terms/setHours/setHours.md

 ---
-Title: '.setDate()'
+Title: '.setHours()'
-Description: 'Changes the day of the month according to local time.'
+Description: 'Changes the hours for a specified date according to local time.'
 Subjects:
   - 'Web Development'
 Tags: